 The CWG-Stewardship recommends requiring the continuation, with minor modifications, of a progressive set of escalation steps that can be performed for emergency situations as well as customer service complaints and a new problem resolution process, as applicable, for individual TLD registry operators, or others with relevant IANA Functions operational issues.
 Three processes are recommended:

 Customer Service Complaint Resolution Process This process is for anyone who has a complaint about IANA services.
 The CWG-Stewardship has modified the current process used by ICANN by adding some steps at the end.
-For further details, please see Annex I
+For further details, please see Annex I.

 IANA Problem Resolution Process (for IANA naming services only) This is a new process created for persistent performance issues or systemic problems associated with the provision of IANA naming services.
 For further details, please see Annex J.